richu101/VScode-AVR-programmer/README.md

 **MAIN_HEX_PATH = /home/pi/Documents/intrrepts/$(MAIN_APP).hex**

-Here you need to add the the locatation where you need to create the hex file
+Here you need to add the the location where you need to create the hex file

 **LFLAGS = -Os -mmcu=~~atmega328p~~ -o**
  Here you need to give the name of the mcu (micro controller)that you are using